dinocom33/djcrm/README.md

 # DJCRM (Django CRM)

-The Basic CRM Application is a simple Customer Relationship Management (CRM) system designed for managing organizations, teams, agents, leads, and customers.
+The Basic CRM Application is a simple Customer Relationship Management (CRM) system designed for managing organizations, teams, agents, leads, and clients.
 It provides a user-friendly interface for efficiently organizing and handling customer-related data.
 It is built with Django, Tailwind CSS and PostgreSQL.
 ### still in progress...